In the search for the perfect customer feedback metric there is an ongoing arms race.

-That really depends on what you are looking to achieve.
-Some people will suggest that you should use the score with the highest accuracy.
+Some people will suggest that the best score is the score with the highest accuracy.
 That is not necessarily the case as there are many elements of the score that will influence how easy it is to succeed in implementation.

 Comparing the Options